 Funding and spending

-Capital funding comes through the LEP Growth Deal (£120 million), our West Yorkshire-plus Transport Fund (£61 million) and other, smaller investment grants that support our capital infrastructure programmes, including improvements to road, rail and cycleways, regeneration schemes, new college facilities and housing developments.
+Capital funding comes through the LEP Growth Deal, our West Yorkshire-plus Transport Fund and other investment grants that support our capital infrastructure programmes, including improvements to road, rail and cycleways, regeneration schemes, new college facilities and housing developments.
 The Combined Authority only spends two per cent of Growth Deal funding on delivery costs– compared with an average of 15 per cent elsewhere in the UK.

-Like all public bodies, we face financial pressures and consistently look for ways to save money – particularly in our corporate services.
-We have developed a Capital Investment Strategy and are also working on a Medium Term Financial Strategy which will identify, over the next three years we will make savings from these services in line with the reduced revenue funding available to our council partners.
+Like all public bodies, we face financial pressures and consistently look for ways to save money and improve efficiency, particularly in our corporate services.
+We have developed a Capital Investment Strategy and are also working on a Medium Term Financial Strategy which will identify, over the next three years, how we will make savings from services in line with the reduced revenue funding available to our council partners.